lllyasviel/ControlNet/docs/low_vram.md

 Note that is feature is still being tested - not all graphics cards are guaranteed to succeed.

-But it should be neat as I diffuse at a batch size of 12 now.
+But it should be neat as I can diffuse at a batch size of 12 now.

 (prompt "man")